 1. Visit the Tzunun’Ya Museum

-The Tzunun’Ya Museum is one of the first things you should do in San Pedro La Laguna in order to get a brief yet thorough overview of the town, its history, culture, and symbolism of the Maya.
+The Tzunun’Ya Museum is one of the first things you should do in San Pedro La Laguna in order to get a brief yet thorough overview of the town and its history, culture, and symbolism of the Maya.
 Here, you can also get your Maya symbol or Nahual explained and printed out according to your birthdate on the Maya calendar.

 The museum only takes 15-20 minutes to explore and takes you through three different showrooms: geology, history, and culture.